Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Scottish Wildcat Day

 Unique to Britain, and now only found in Scotland, the "Highlands Tiger" is currently classified as an isolated island population of the European wildcat (felis silvestris silvestris), though there is still considerable debate over whether this endangered species should be classed as a distinct sub-species (felis silvestris grampia).
-The wildcat or its hybrid is the likely inspiration of the mythological Scottish creature, the Cat Sìth, which is a spectral cat that haunts the Scottish Highlands.
-This is the tartan which originally inspired the idea for this page!
+The wildcat or its hybrid is the likely inspiration of the mythological Scottish creature, the Cat Sìth, which is a spectral cat said to haunt the Scottish Highlands!
 Meow!
-Hiss! 🐯
+Hiss! 🐯 🏴

 This is the tartan which initially inspired this website.